akielaries/signalmesh/modules/README.md

 Stores a crash table AKA telemetry snapshot in an I2C flash

-## Bootloader and Updater Module (BUM)
+## Upload and Updater Module (UUM)
 STM32F103

-This device might need an upgrade.
+This device might need an upgrade to an STM32F3 or better

 The goal is simple, a stripped down bootloader that is able to select images to boot for each device in the circuit.
 Meaning it is capable of updates

 There should ideally be a USB female hookup to this device